jasuperior/smpl/roadmap_spec/grouping.md

 # Grouping Syntax for Patterns and expressions

+** Derpricated in lieu of a new implementation.
+References this a bit.
+Must Edit to reflect changes **

 > Proposed Syntax

     pattern ( $( hello $group:lit )(,)... ; ) => { do_something($("$group ")(,)... ) }